rupl/chrisruppel.com/_posts/travel/2015-10-20-chiang-mai-thailand.md

   comment: We took a photo at the highest point in the temple.
 - src: chiang-mai-8.jpg
   alt: Man and woman in a kayak as the sun is about to set.
   comment: We went kayaking one afternoon using a local dock near our hostel.
-It was much better than booking a package!
+It was much better than booking a tour!
+  type: half
 - src: chiang-mai-9.jpg
   alt: An old city wall corner.
   comment: We walked by one of the corners of the old town while out one night.
-- src: chiang-mai-10.jpg
-  alt: A balcony overlooking trees and river.
-  comment: Our walkway up to our room was very pretty in the day.
+  type: half
+  bgpos: 50% 25%
 - src: chiang-mai-11.jpg
   alt: Panoramic of a hostel situated on the bank of a river.
   comment: Our hostel had a great spot right on the river.
 We ate breakfast and dinner here often.